Week 12 NFL Story Lines to Watch

 New Orleans Saints

-Story line to watch: The New Orleans Saints could see several key contributors return after their Week 12 bye.
-Although Erik McCoy re-aggravated his groin injury on Sunday, he and another offensive lineman may be ready to take on the Los Angeles Rams.
-Additionally, expect running back Jamaal Williams to make a return to the Saints' backfield. — Bob Rose, New Orleans Saints On SI
+Story line to watch: The Saints could see several key contributors return after their Week 12 bye.
+Although Erik McCoy reaggravated his groin injury Sunday, he and another offensive lineman may be ready to take on the Rams.
+Additionally, expect running back Jamaal Williams to make a return to the Saints' backfield. —Bob Rose, Saints On SI

 Must read: Saints Regaining Key Contributors After Bye Week